 In other words, successful Amnesty students will only keep prior degree credits earned with grades of D or higher, and the GPA will include only grades earned after the point of Amnesty re-enrollment.

 - Only students with a hiatus of 5 or more consecutive years from Rutgers University and a cumulative GPA below 2.000 may apply.

 - Prior to being awarded Amnesty, students must demonstrate academic proficiency by completing 12 new Rutgers degree credits with a cumulative GPA of 2.500 or higher, within one academic year from the date of enrollment ( The 12 credits must be completed in consecutive Fall and Spring semesters, plus one summer session immediately before or after the first term.)

-- All students, regardless of original school of enrollment within Rutgers, who will be re-enrolled in the Rutgers School of Environmental and Biological Sciences, must satisfy all SEBS requirements (Core Curriculum, Major, Degree Credits, and Experience-Based Education) for degree completion and comply with all SEBS academic standards.
+- All students, regardless of original school of enrollment within Rutgers, who will be re-enrolled in the Rutgers School of Environmental and Biological Sciences, must satisfy all SEBS requirements (Core Curriculum, Major, Degree Credits, and Experiential Learning) for degree completion and comply with all SEBS academic standards.
 Students must follow one set of SEBS core course requirements and major requirements from a single Rutgers University – New Brunswick Undergraduate catalog.
 Students must consult with their Undergraduate Program Director in the major and the Associate Dean overseeing Scholastic Standings to determine the appropriate catalog and program of study prior to taking new courses.

 - Proficiency requirements must be satisfied within one academic year from the date of first amnesty-eligible re-enrollment.
 The proficiency GPA standard of 2.500 or higher will be based on the first 12 completed credits.
 Withdrawing from a semester does not increase the amount of time an Amnesty candidate has to complete the proficiency requirements.